 The explanations are balanced: enough technical depth to correctly understand the inner workings and acquire some knowledge going beyond the certification, without bogging down the novice with too many subtleties, while exposing the rationales and use-cases.

-It’s one of the best description of this topic I’ve ever read.
+It’s one of the best descriptions of this topic I’ve ever read.

-To finish you have to know that the book gives a lot of information that help the reader putting things in perspective, along with some good practices
+To finish, you have to know that the book gives a lot of information that helps the reader to put things in perspective, along with some good practices.

 Even if this is not really useful for the certification which primarily evaluates your capacity to use the tools, not to talk about them, this will help every developer to better understand some tools he uses without a real understanding of them.